Tensor network simulation for the frustrated $J_1$-$J_2$ Ising model on the square lattice: Acknowledgement

 \section{Acknowledgement}

-We are indebted to Zhi-Yuan Xie, Hong-Hao Tu for the inspiring discussions.
-We thank Adil A. Gangat for the careful reading of the manuscript.
-This work was supported by National Science Fundation of China, NSFC(Grant No.11874095, and No.12047564), National Science Fundation of Chongqing(Grant No.cstc2018jcyjAX0399), and Research Funds for the Central Universities (No.2018CDXYWU0025).
+We are indebted to Zhi-Yuan Xie and Hong-Hao Tu for the inspiring discussions.
+We thank Adil A. Gangat for a critical reading of the manuscript.
+H. Li was supported by the National Natural Science Foundation of China (Grant No. 11674139, No. 11774420 and No. 11834005), the National R$\&$D Program of China (Grants No. 2016YFA0300503 and No. 2017YFA0302900), and the Research Funds of Renmin University of China (Grants No. 20XNLG19).
+L.-P. Y. is supported by National Science Fundation of China, NSFC(Grant No.11874095, and No.12047564), National Science Fundation of Chongqing(Grant No.cstc2018jcyjAX0399), and Research Funds for the Central Universities (No.2018CDXYWU0025).